nalinahuja/qcd/README.md

 ```

 #### Updating QCD
 To manually update QCD to a newer release, simply follow the same installation process or use the update flag as described in the flags section.
-Don't worry, your store file will not be modified during an update.
+Don't worry, QCDs lookup file will not be modified during an update.
 </p>

 ## Usage